 With a focus on medical education, in 2017, Dr. Arafat obtained her Master’s degree in Medical Education Leadership from the University of New England.
 She conducts workshops for faculty and students nationally and internationally about medical education, research and faculty development.

-In May 2018, Dr. Arafat received the Distinguished Clinical Faculty of the Year Award from University of New England COM students.
+Dr. Arafat is the receipient of the Distinguished Clinical Faculty of the Year Award from University of New England COM students.

-In May 2019, Dr. Arafat was inducted into the Gold Humanism Society, University of New England, College of Osteopathic Medicine Chapter.
+Dr. Arafat was recently inducted into the Gold Humanism Society, University of New England, College of Osteopathic Medicine Chapter.
 She was honored for demonstrating excellence in clinical care, leadership, compassion and dedication to service.

 University of New England